graphprotocol/rfcs/rfcs/0001-subgraph-composition.md

 centralized server to serve a combined GraphQL API.

 Another reason not to use these is that GraphQL will only be _one_ of several query languages supported in the future.
-Composition therefor has to be implemented in a query-language-agnostic way.
+Composition therefore has to be implemented in a query-language-agnostic way.

 ## Open Questions